sujit-sahu/home/content/bookipsRdbs/_index.md

 <li>The book provides a comprehensive coverage of topics in probability,  and both applied and mathematical statistics.
 </li>
 <li>The book comes with its own dedicated R package
-<a href="https://CRAN.R-project.org/package=ipsRdbs"> ipsRdbs,</a> available from <a href="https://CRAN.R-project.org/"> CRAN, </a> which makes it seamless to learn, use and apply practical methods in introductory probability and statistics.
-The topics discussed in the book cover the syllabus for the 2023 Actuarial Statistics 1 examination administered by the Institute and Faculty of Actuaries in London.
+<a href="https://CRAN.R-project.org/package=ipsRdbs"> ipsRdbs,</a> available from <a href="https://CRAN.R-project.org/"> CRAN, </a> which makes it seamless to learn, use and apply practical methods in introductory probability and statistics. </li>
+<li> The topics discussed in the book cover the syllabus for the 2023 Actuarial Statistics 1 examination administered by the Institute and Faculty of Actuaries in London.
 </li>
 <li>The textbook contains many theoretical and applied exercises for readers and instructors.

-<li> R is introduced from scratch using practical data sets.
+<li> R is introduced from scratch and illustrated with many practical data sets.
+Asking for help for those data sets, inside R, will produce all the code required to reproduce the results and analysis in the book.
+A reader can then reproduce all those results without having to learn all the syntax and key commands in R.
 For example, see the <a href="Part1.html"> R Getting Started page.</a>

 </li>
 </ul>